openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/17_experimental.rst

         catch (x: DivideByZeroError) { return MaxInt }
       }

-The *catch* clause handles the *DivideByZeroError* at runtime.
-Other errors propagate to the surrounding scope unless such *catch* clause is found.
+A *catch* clause handles the *DivideByZeroError* at runtime.
+Other errors are propagated to the surrounding scope unless the *catch* clause is found.

 .. index::
    catch clause